cysouw/diathesis/text/c08_preverbs.md

 ### [ NLA | NAp ] Preverb applicative+*mit* antipassive {#sec:preverb-applicative-antipassive}

 This diathesis is a combination of an applicative promotion and an antipassive demotion.
 Such an object exchange is a very widespread diathesis, exemplified here with *drücken* 'to press' [@next a].
 This verb needs both an accusative object (here *Finger* 'finger') and an obligatory location (here *auf die Wunde* 'on the wound').
 This location cannot be left out [@next b].
-With the preverb *zu-* the verb *zudrücken* 'to press shut' [@next c] promotes the locational object to accusative object (*Wunde*) and demotes the original object to an optional prepositional phrase (*Finger*).
+With the preverb *zu‑* the verb *zudrücken* 'to press shut' [@next c] promotes the locational object to accusative object (*Wunde*) and demotes the original object to an optional prepositional phrase (*Finger*).
 Semantically, the new accusative object (*Wunde*) is covered by the old accusative object (*Finger*).
 This is an example of the ~~filled holonym~~ object exchange (see [@sec:intro-demoted-object-exchange]).
 The reverse diathesis is the ~~joined meronym~~ object exchange, discussed below in [@sec:preverb-applicative-in-antipassive].

 ::: ex
 - Ich habe meinen Finger auf die Wunde gedrückt.